 - Formalize existing processes which may not be well documented or which have evolved over time into “informal knowledge”.

-- Execute process in consistent manner because instead of relying on people to remember to do the right thing the documented process can be given to the business users.
+- Execute a process in consistent manner because instead of relying on people to remember to do the right thing the documented process can be given to the business users.

 - Make better decisions because guesswork is eliminated as business users can have the documented business rules in front of them.